-Postdoctoral fellows who are not otherwise covered on another policy (e.g., as a spouse or a dependent) are required to have individual health care coverage.
-Postdoctoral fellows are not eligible for University contribution toward benefits but will, if appointed for at least nine months, qualify for one of the University's health care benefit programs under the provisions stipulated below.
+Postdoctoral fellows who are not otherwise covered on another policy (e.g., as a spouse or a dependent) are required to have individual health plan coverage.
+Postdoctoral fellows are not eligible for University contribution toward benefits but will, if appointed for at least nine months, qualify for one of the University's health plans under the provisions stipulated below.

-The following health care programs are available to postdoctoral fellows: MSU/Aetna (base plan only), Blue Care Network or Physicians Health Plan.
-Information about these program options can be obtained from the Staff Benefits Office.
-Funds for a postdoctoral fellow's individual health care premiums can be provided as follows:
+The following health plans are available to postdoctoral fellows: Community Blue-PPO or Physicians Health Plan.
+The Blue Cross Blue Shield of Michigan traditional plan is available only to those postdoctoral fellows enrolling a sponsored dependent with Medicare.
+Information about these plan options can be obtained from the Benefits Office.
+Funds for a postdoctoral fellow's individual health plan premiums can be provided as follows:

-Institutional Grants: Health care coverage contributions are to come from the grant budget, normally an allowance, for grants provided by Michigan State University as well as by external agencies.
+Institutional Grants: Health plan coverage contributions are to come from the grant budget, normally an allowance, for grants provided by Michigan State University as well as by external agencies.
 The department should request funds from the external granting agency for this purpose.
-If using funds for health care coverage is contrary to the granting agency's policy, then contributions for such coverage will come from the department or from funds that may be made available in the Office of the Vice President for Research and Graduate Studies.
+If using funds for health plan coverage is contrary to the granting agency's policy, then contributions for such coverage will come from the department or from funds that may be made available in the Office of the Vice President for Research and Graduate Studies.
 In the latter case, approval must be obtained from that office prior to accepting the individual for postdoctoral study.

 Individual Grants: If a cost-of-education allowance to the University accompanies the grant, the contributions will come from the portion of that allowance allocated to the department or college.
 That allocation will be increased, if necessary, to cover such contributions.
-If a cost-of-education allowance is not provided from the granting agency, contributions will come from the department or from funds that may be made available in the Office of the Vice
+If a cost-of-education allowance is not provided from the granting agency, contributions will come from the department or from funds that may be made available in the Office of the Vice President for Research and Graduate Studies.